Vaccines cause autism – Conspiracy Theories Myths

 Fact: No, it isn’t true

-Some people and the conspiracy theorist believed that the whole concept of coronavirus is fake and it is just a coverup for a plan by Microsoft co-founder Bill Gates to implant microchips that are linked to 5G technology in the name of vaccines to track every individual.
+Some people and conspiracy theorists believe that the whole concept of coronavirus is fake and is just a cover-up for a plan by Microsoft co-founder Bill Gates to implant microchips linked to 5G technology in the guise of vaccines to track every individual.
 This started when Bill Gates stated that “we will have some digital certificates” to know who had received the vaccine.
 This is the origin of this theory, although he didn’t mention any microchips.
-Almost 28% of Americans believe the fake theory while not every individual is suspecting Bill Gates.
-This conspiracy theory is still believed by many people even when there is no evidence to support this claim.
-It was banished by Bill Gates and his team due to the lack of evidence.
+Almost 28% of Americans believe this fake theory, while not every individual suspects Bill Gates.
+This conspiracy theory is still believed by many people even though there is no evidence to support this claim.
+It was debunked by Bill Gates and his team due to the lack of evidence.

 • Conspiracy Theory – Polio vaccines kill muslims: